simon-anders/htseq/trunk/doc/alignments.rst

       .. attribute:: AlignmentWithSequenceReversal.read_as_aligned

+         A :class:`SequenceWithQualities` object.
 The read as it was found in the file.

-      .. attribute:: AlignmentWithSequenceReversal.read_as_sequences
+      .. attribute:: AlignmentWithSequenceReversal.read_as_sequenced

-         The read as it was sequences, i.e., an alias for ``read``.
+         A :class:`SequenceWithQualities` object.
+The read as it was sequenced, i.e., an alias for :attr:`Alignment.read`.